 It’s a deceptively simple story, which you think is just about the details of ordinary life, but then you realize how many deaths have taken place in the course of the story.
 Nokomis.
 Angeline and Fishtail.
 Two Strike’s pet lamb and her dogs.
 And the buffalo!

 The comic relief, Gichi Noodin, is comical, until the tribe expels him (unexpected in a YA novel!)
 His story turns from comedy to something sadder, and into something about the death of ego.

 There’s a lovely story in this book, based on native folklore, of a man marrying into a bear family.

 Nokomis’ death actually made me cry a little.

 It’s not a perfect book, because it really has no plot, so you could say it lacks unity.
 But the theme of loss does much to unify it.

-So many orphans.
+And so many orphans.
 The buffalo calf.
 The lamb.
 Opichi.